dmorton714/Intro_PR_Tuesday/Marc_Messer.md

-I'm a pharmacist in eastern Keentucky.
-Have two kids with a wide age gap and two wild dogs
+I'm a pharmacist in eastern Kentucky.
+Have two kids with a wide age gap and two wild dogsHi, my name is Marc, and I'm from eastern KY